 We all find ourselves in frustrating situations or relationships with difficult people.
 You can change those experiences by controlling how you react.
 The only person you can change is yourself and, sometimes, that is enough to change how others interact with you.

-The 3 Abilities are the ability to accept responsibility, the ability to accept risk and the ability to focus on the future.
+The 3 Abilities pivotal to leadership are the ability to accept responsibility, the ability to accept risk, and the ability to focus on the future.

 Ability to accept responsibility.
 Do you accept responsibility when things go wrong and give credit to others when things go right?
 Some managers want to take credit when things go right and blame others when things go wrong.
 This is a seriously limiting deficiency.
 Management and leadership are all about accepting responsibility for the actions of your team.
 If you can’t give credit to your team when things go right and accept responsibility when things go wrong, then your ability to take on leadership responsibility is limited.